-As at Site 1209, a number of critical events were recovered at Site 1210 in multiple holes.
+As at Site 1209, a number of critical events have been recovered at Site 1210 in multiple holes.
 The lithologic record of each of these intervals at Site 1210 appears to be remarkably similar to that at Site 1209.
 The correlation is especially compelling based on magnetic susceptibility data of the composite section (Fig. F27).
 These data show similar shaped peaks for the events at the two sites, but perhaps more remarkably, a broadly similar number of peaks in between them.
 MST data will provide precise correlations between the two sites as well as an internal chronology.
 Site 1210 in general shows a slightly more expanded as well as more complete section in certain intervals.
 However, in the absence of detailed data and analysis, discussion of the significance of these events would be broadly similar for both Sites 1209 and 1210.
-More detail on the critical events is presented in "Site 1209," p.
-28.
+More detail on the critical events is presented in "1209 Principal Results."

 The Eocene-Oligocene transition has been recovered in an interval of continuous recovery from Holes 1210A and 1210B.
 The record for both holes show a gradual increase in carbonate content (Fig. F28) that is indication for a deepening in the CCD, similar to Site 1209 and sites from the Atlantic and Indian Oceans (e.g., Zachos et al., 1996).
-The Site
+The Site 1210 record shows alternating dark and light lithologic cycles throughout this interval that indicate an overriding orbital control on dissolution.
+In intervals of the uppermost Eocene at Site 1210, planktonic foraminifers are extremely dissolved, suggesting that the site was close to the CCD.
+Comparison of carbonate content and microfossil records between the Leg 198 sites will provide important information on changes in the level of the lysocline and CCD through this major cooling event.